Helen Pearson (science journalist)

-Helen Pearson is a science journalist, author and Chief Magazine Editor for the journal Nature, where she oversees the journalism and opinion content.
+Helen Pearson is a British science journalist, author and editor for the journal Nature.
+She was named European Science Journalist of the Year 2025.
+Pearson's wide-ranging work at Nature includes five years running the newsroom as the journal's Chief Magazine Editor.
+She is an Honorary Professor at University College London, where she teaches science writing.
+Pearson's writing and reporting focus on making sense of research evidence in wide-ranging areas of science and society.
 She is the author of The Life Project, a book about the British birth cohort studies, a series of longitudinal studies which have tracked thousands of people since their birth.

 Education

 Pearson obtained a Bachelor of Arts degree in Natural Sciences (Genetics) from the University of Cambridge in 1996.
 She was awarded her PhD in 1999 from the University of Edinburgh, for research completed at the Medical Research Council Human Genetics Unit.
 Her PhD thesis was on the role of the gene Pax6 in development of the cortex.

 Career

 Pearson joined Nature in 2001 as a reporter.
 She has interviewed and written about many high-profile scientists and academics for Nature including Robert Langer, Lawrence Summers and Joe Thornton.
+She specialises in journalism that makes sense of complex bodies of scientific evidence and that examines how evidence is used.
+She has written about adolescent mental health, autism, alcohol risks, vaccine hesitancy, science advice systems and artificial intelligence.
+Pearson also writes about systematic reviews and other evidence syntheses, including use of AI tools to synthesize the scientific literature.

-She has written freelance articles in outlets including The Guardian and The Independent.
+She has written freelance articles in outlets including The Guardian, Bloomberg, Issues in Science and Technology and The Independent.

+Pearson is an Honorary Professor of Practice at University College London in the Department of Science and Technology Studies, where she teaches science writing and journalism.

 Pearson's book, The Life Project: The extraordinary story of our ordinary lives was published by Allen Lane in 2016 and is about the British birth cohort studies.
 The oldest of these studies, the National Survey of Health and Development (NSHD), started in 1946, and the series includes the National Child Development Study, established in 1958, the 1970 British Cohort Study and the Millennium Cohort Study of babies born in 2000-2001.
 Pearson also included in her book the Avon Longitudinal Study of Parents and Children, also known as Children of the 90s.

+Pearson’s second book, Beyond Belief: How Evidence Shows What Really Work will be published by Princeton University Press in 2026.
+It examines how different disciplines came to embrace evidence-based practice, in which decisions and practices are based on scientific evidence rather than conventional wisdom, opinions or beliefs.